leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 <kbd><img alt="Customer general configuration" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/customer-general-configuration.png"></kbd>

-1. &#39;Enable Registration&#39; set to &#39;Yes&#39; enables the functionality.
-2. &#39;Customer Template Id&#39; contains the value of the M3 customer number that the new

-customer creation should be based on.

-Please note that the &#39;Customer Template Id&#39; field is only visible when &#39;Enable Registration&#39; is set to &#39;Yes&#39;.
+If **Create Customer On Registration** is set to &#39;Yes&#39;, and if **Create Customer via IMS** is set to &#39;Yes&#39;, the customer template **IONCUST** will be used to create a new customer number within M3 for each order being placed.

+If **Create Customer On Registration** is set to &#39;Yes&#39;, and if **Create Customer via IMS** is set to &#39;No&#39;, the customer template mentioned under **Customer Template Id** will be used to create a new customer number within M3 for each order being placed.

+eConnect will remove the **Create Customer On Placing Order** parameter as this indicates the site being configured is a B2B site where every customer always exists already when an order is place.

-For each successful customer signup from the front-end, a new customer record will be added within both Magento and M3.
-The customer in Magento is tied to the M3# via the External customer# as usual.
+When **Create Customer On Registration** is set to &#39;Yes&#39;, this indicates that as new customers register from the Magento front-end, a customer record is added in Magento – and a customer in a preliminary status (status 10) is created within M3.

-Within M3, the customer is created in a preliminary status (10).
-The process to approve the customer within M3 is manual, i.e. a user would [outside of the system] perform any required validations, credit checks etc. of the new customer.
-Once completed and if the new customer is approved as a new B2B account – the status would manually be changed to &#39;20&#39; within M3.

-On the Magento front-end, the customer will be able to log in, shop around, add products to the cart and save the cart without being approved.
-They will however not be able to complete the check-out process and place the order unless the corresponding M3 customer number has been approved first, as a real-time check of the M3 customer status is performed.
+A manual process is assumed within M3, where a Customer service/Accounting responsible would review these preliminary customers (credit checks etc.)  and if they are approved as a new customer the status in M3 is manually changed to active (20).
+While the customer status in M3 is preliminary (10), the customer in question can&#39;t place an order within Magento (eConnect performs a real-time check against M3 during the checkout process to validate the customer status).
+Products can be added to cart and the cart saved, but the checkout process can&#39;t be completed.

+Setting **Create Customer On Registration** to &#39;No&#39; disables the registration feature completely, which then in turn enables the Create Customer On Placing Order

 [Go to Top](#table-of-contents)